jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 Provides information about Jhed to players and detailed book keeper

-### Brimhest

-Short even to describe a dwarf, hairy even to describe a dwarf, grumpy even to describe a dwarf, with the reek of beer... that you expect from a dwarf.
-Scruffy black eyebrows covering the eyes making the oddest of expression.
-Brimhest acts without resistance and will take defiance as a joke; implying it better be a joke.
-The most impressive aspect is how efficiently the docks of Thieves Key run under this dunkard.

-**Race**: Dwarf, **Trade**: "Mayor", **Goal**: rebuild thieves guild , **Weakness**: Ambition/Rare Ale,

-**Items:** Brimhest has a Sending Stone (first)

 ## Features

 Depressing would be the one word to describe the Thieves Key, a town of drunk traders and thieves not worth the hassle of law.
-There are a few signs of the old success, an extravagant piece of jewelry or tattered embossed formalwear, now just relics.
+There are a few signs of the old success, an extravagant piece of jewelry or tattered embossed formalwear.
 Those running the town; Brimhest and his crew, seem to know everything that is going on.
 As long as business moves, there is no interference.

 ## Travel

 The only safe way to Jhed is the smuggling route through ice tunnels.
 Any overland travel is made hopeless due to Roc territory.
-It is a 5-8 day travel through the pass, but damage from tremors may have changed this
+It is a 5-8 day travel through the pass, but recently shipments have failed

+### Transport Costs

+Any delivery from Thieves Key to Netrus has a cost of transporation, this cost is per person required to haul the items

+Friendly - 17.4gp
+Neutral - 50gp

 ## The Docks

 Contrary to the tone of the town, Thieves Key has talented and elaborate dockworks.
 Given resources they can craft specialized tools to travel through Jhed.
 They specialize in quicker and stealthier crafts but are flexible to demand

 ## Loyalists

+Veteran Statblock

 There are 5 loyalists of old Thieve Kings, if all five are killed or abandon, the village will die out, or fall under the influence of the outer empires